 After dinner I attended a concert of Naxhi music.
 The Baisha xiyue orchestra consisted of antique Chinese musical instruments like the flute, shawm, Chinese lute, and zither.

-The multi-tonal repertoire was hard on Western years and I left early to search for bootleg cassette tapes in the night market.
-I stopped at a stall run by Tibetan.
-The Buddhist provinces began next to Yunnan.
+The multi-tonal repertoire was hard on Western ears and I left early to search for bootleg cassette tapes in the night market.
+I stopped at a stall run by Tibetans.
+The Buddhist nation bordered Yunnan.

 After drinking a few beers at a river cafe I wandered out of the old city to my hotel.
 The night manager handed over the key to an old lady, who accompanied me to my room.
 I turned on the TV.
 A young woman was reading news.
 I didn't understand a word and sat at my typewriter.
 My fingers said nothing and I laid in bed listening to Jeff Beck on A TRAIN KEPT ROLLING.